-Whether you're fresh off a plane or finishing up a safari on the last leg of your trip, Cape Town is the perfect South African honeymoon destination.
+Whether you're fresh off a plane or finishing up a safari, Cape Town, South Africa, is the perfect honeymoon destination.
 The vibrant coastal city is home to many culturally significant sites, romantic eateries, and trendy shops.
 And we visited the best ones.
 So, consider this your unofficial romantic honeymoon itinerary in the Cape Peninsula!

 Where to Eat

-Cape Town is admittedly known for its tourist traps more so than its stylish boutiques, but the Watershed, located on the bustling Victoria & Albert Waterfront, is surprisingly chic.
-The mixed-use space has a second-floor wellness center and an eclectic mix of ground-floor stalls by local designers like August (ideal for beach cover-ups and easy-to-wear tunics), Pichulik (for colorful jewelry and made-to-measure sandals), and Ballo (for wood-framed sunglasses that your guy will love).
+Cape Town is admittedly known for its tourist traps more so than its stylish boutiques, but the Watershed, located on the bustling Victoria and Alfred Waterfront, is surprisingly chic.
+The mixed-use space has a second-floor wellness center and an eclectic mix of ground-floor stalls by local designers like August (ideal for beach cover-ups and easy-to-wear tunics), Pichulik (for colorful jewelry and made-to-measure sandals), and Ballo (for stylish wood-framed sunglasses).

-When it comes to luxury hotels in Cape Town, look no further than Belmond Mount Nelson Hotel, the city's colonial-era grande dame.
-Perched on a secluded hillside overlooking the Company's Garden — a 17th-century public park adjacent to Parliament and the office of the President — the pink-hued property is equal parts Old World charm and New World amenities.
+When it comes to luxury hotels in Cape Town, look no further than Belmond Mount Nelson Hotel.
+The pink-hued property, albeit a colonial-era one, is perched on a secluded hillside that overlooks the Company's Garden, a 17th-century public park adjacent to parliament and the office of the president.

 Guest rooms recently underwent a chic redesign at the hands of Lisbon-born, New York City-based interior designer Alexandra Champalimaud.
-The stylish result is most evident in the top-floor Deluxe Junior Suites, which feature plush upholstered furnishings in a soothing blue palette and en-suite balconies with picture-perfect views of Table Mountain.
-And while there are plenty of sites to enjoy within walking distance of the hotel, be sure to make it back for afternoon high tea, when the lobby and outdoor patio are as packed with glamorous jet setters (and maybe even a celeb or two) as Instagram-worthy desserts (dark chocolate cake, lemon meringue tarts, and macaroons in every imaginable hue).
+The stylish result is most evident in the top-floor deluxe junior suites, which feature plush upholstered furnishings in a soothing blue palette and en-suite balconies with picture-perfect views of Table Mountain.
+And while there are plenty of sites to enjoy within walking distance of the hotel, be sure to make it back for afternoon high tea, when the lobby and outdoor patio are as packed with jet-setters (and possibly a celeb or two) as they are with Instagram-worthy desserts (dark chocolate cake, lemon meringue tarts, and macarons in every imaginable hue).

 If you're an adventurous pair, grab an Uber and make the scenic 40-minute drive south to Simon's Town, a waterfront enclave that's home to the city's premier scuba outposts.
-The experts at Shark Explorers can tailor a half- or full-day excursion to your interests, be it an offshore cage dive with White Sharks or a less panic-inducing swim with the inshore sea creatures.
-For a unique experience, consider a two-tank dive that pairs a search for the elusive Sevengill Cow shark (less is known about the species than White Sharks) with 30-minutes of fun swimming among Cape fur seals (pack an underwater camera to capture their goofy yet lithe movements).
+The experts at Shark Explorers can tailor a half- or full-day excursion to your interests, be it an offshore cage dive with white sharks or a less panic-inducing swim with inshore sea creatures.
+For a unique experience, consider a two-tank dive that pairs a search for the elusive Sevengill cow shark (less is known about the species than white sharks) with 30 minutes of fun swimming among Cape fur seals (pack an underwater camera to capture their goofy yet lithe movements).

-To maximize your time in the wine lands, spend a night or two at Franshhoek's historic Le Quartier Français, a newly minted member of the Leeu Collection (which is quietly putting its stamp on the region, through the Swartland-based Mullineux & Leeu wine portfolio and the recently debuted flagship property, Leeu House).
+To maximize your time in the wine lands, spend a night or two at Franschhoek's historic Le Quartier Français, a newly minted member of the Leeu Collection (which is quietly putting its stamp on the region through the Swartland-based Mullineux & Leeu wine portfolio and the recently debuted flagship property Leeu House).

-Foodies should book in early at the Tasting Room, Le Quartier's main on-site restaurant, which offers a surprise eight-course tasting-menu, crafted nightly by Netherlands-born executive chef Margo Janse.
+Foodies should book in early at the Tasting Room, Le Quartier's main on-site restaurant, which offers a surprise eight-course tasting menu.
 The more faint-of-stomach can have an equally satisfying tapas-style meal at the Living Room, located next door.
-But regardless your culinary disposition, guests at Le Quartier are sure to enjoy the en-suite fireplaces (lit by the staff at your request—a must for cold evenings), the state-of-the-art gym (to burn off those indulgent tastings), and the perfectly situated pool (for lazy afternoon sun-bathing).
+But regardless of your culinary disposition, guests at Le Quartier are sure to enjoy the en-suite fireplaces (lit by the staff at your request—a must for cold evenings), the state-of-the-art gym (to burn off those indulgent tastings), and the perfectly situated pool (for lazy afternoon sunbathing).

-After all that excitement, you and your new hubby will need some major R&R, so request a private, escorted tour of the Cape wine lands with local operator Ilios Travel.
+After all that excitement, you and your new partner will need some major R&R, so request a private, escorted tour of the Cape wine lands with local operator Ilios Travel.
 Ask for Elle, a wine-industry vet who can arrange tastings at the top vineyards in Stellenbosch—the founding wine-making region in South Africa—like Waterford Estate (be sure to bring home a bottle of the Rose-Mary rosé wine) and Delaire Graff Estate (owned by the namesake luxury diamond dealer), followed by a scenic lunch overlooking the vines at Tokara Wine Estate.

-Afterward, sample the estate's varietals at the brand new, glass-enclosed tasting room (an architectural marvel set among the vines), and shop for sweet-smelling candles and soaps (whose ingredients are harvested directly from the garden).
-And since the vintages are hard to find Stateside, don't forget to bring a bottle home with you.
-Our pick?
-The Nebukadnesar 2013, a stunning Bordeaux blend, aged for 24 months in French Oak, that will hold for three to five years in the bottle — making it the perfect anniversary-occasion wine.
+Afterward, sample the estate's varietals at the brand-new, glass-enclosed tasting room (an architectural marvel set among the vines), and shop for sweet-smelling candles and soaps (their ingredients are harvested directly from the garden).
+And since the vintages are hard to find stateside, don't forget to bring a bottle home with you.